somewhatdistracted/EE274-Project/README.md

 R. Hashemian, "Design and hardware implementation of a memory efficient Huffman decoding," in IEEE Transactions on Consumer Electronics, vol. 40, no. 3, pp. 345-352, Aug.
 1994, doi: 10.1109/30.320814.

 <a id="3">[3]</a>
+Taeyeon Lee and Jaehong Park, "Design and implementation of static Huffman encoding hardware using a parallel shifting algorithm," in IEEE Transactions on Nuclear Science, vol. 51, no. 5, pp. 2073-2080, Oct.
+2004, doi: 10.1109/TNS.2004.834715.

+<a id="4">[4]</a>
 T. Alonso, G. Sutter, and J. E. López de Vergara, “An FPGA-Based LOCO-ANS Implementation for Lossless and Near-Lossless Image Compression Using High-Level Synthesis,” Electronics, vol. 10, no. 23, p.
 2934, Nov.
 2021, doi: 10.3390/electronics10232934.
 [Online].
 Available: http://dx.doi.org/10.3390/electronics10232934